huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 - `config.json`
 - `pytorch_model.bin`

-Having added the above files, you should run the follwing to push files to your model repository.
+Having added the above files, you should run the following to push files to your model repository.
 ```
 git add . && git commit -m "Add model files" && git push
 ```